kzgitdev/how_to_setup_adminer_with_password/readme.md

-# How to set up the adminer database management tool on your website
+# How to set up the adminer database management tool on your website to use SQLite3 with password

 ## What' adminer
 adminer is database management tool that it supports database format MySQL, Mariadb, SQLite3 and more.